 Over three years ago, when I had just arrived in Brazil, I asked a family friend who’s a journalist why São Paulo’s conservative papers were in such an uproar over Luiz Inácio Lula da Silva.
 Lula wasn’t president.
 Did the right worry he might run again?
 “No one’s worried about Lula,” he told me.
 “He’d never run.”

 Today many would call that answer blatantly wrong.
 And just as many see in the criminal case against Lula political machination.
-To be sure, Brazilians have had enough of corrupt politicians, yet Lula’s trial comes across to many as a farce, a smoke screen.
+To be sure, Brazilians have had enough of corrupt politicians, yet Lula’s trial comes across to many as a smoke screen.
 He still represents the country’s social gains.